idrori/mathQ/code/README.md

 5. Repeat step 3 but for the programs and responses generated via few-shot learning.

 This step labels each program generated via few-shot learning to evaluate Codex's performance.

+Directory figures contains code and data for reproducing Figures 4, 5, and 7.